25 Ways Your Body Changes After 50

-The Remedy Rx: Dr. Petkov suggests investing in proper footwear and custom shoe inserts, and doing your best to stay active.
+The Rx: Dr. Petkov suggests investing in proper footwear and custom shoe inserts, and doing your best to stay active.
 "Working out 2-3 times a week helps maintain good joint function," he says.
 Also, seek professional medical help to treat the symptoms.

 You Are More Prone To Calcium Deficiency